frequency-chain/docs/pages/Basics/Schemas.md

 ## Schema Registry:
 The `Schema Registry` provides an on-chain repository for schemas, thereby allowing participants of the network to flexibly interact and exchange messages without the challenge of managing different schema types.
-Frequency enforces the unique identification of schemas using `SchemaIds`.
+Frequency enforces the unique identification of schemas using `SchemaIDs`.
-A `SchemaId` ensures there is only one type of schema that exists for a specific format of data.
+A `SchemaID` ensures there is only one type of schema that exists for a specific format of data.

 ## Properties of Schemas:
 ### [Models](#on-chain-message):